mawady/vcip21/README.md

 #### Usage

-You can encode/decode an image with compression option using the following command exmaple:
+You can apply the watermarking process over an image with compression option using the following command exmaple:

 ```
 python watermarking/main.py --inFolder ./kodak_imgs/ \